N.C. State excels in ACC second round

 GREENSBORO — In a journey toward what North Carolina State hopes includes an appearance in the “Big Dance,” the men’s basketball team moved its feet to the beat of the red and white clad partisan crowd at the Greensboro Coliseum, producing a stomping of its first Atlantic Coast Conference Tournament opponent.

-Pittsburgh was kept off balance by the Wolfpack’s defense and the turnovers flowed, while North Carolina State found efficiency in its offense to cue up a 73-58 second-round tournament victory Wednesday afternoon.
+Pittsburgh was kept off balance by the Wolfpack’s defense and the turnovers flowed, while North Carolina State found easy offense to cue up a 73-58 second-round tournament victory Wednesday afternoon.

 “Some of the keys to our game and our success (Wednesday) was we were able to get out in transition,” N.C.
 State coach Kevin Keatts said.
 “We were able to make some shots.
 We were able to get some player and ball movement against the zone, and certainly that helped us get a win.”